DFDS logo

 UK Electronic Travel Authorisation (ETA)

-The UK has introduced the Electronic Travel Authorisation (ETA) for non-European visitors and will extend the requirement to EU citizens (excluding Irish citizens) from 2 April 2025.
+The UK has introduced the Electronic Travel Authorisation (ETA) for most non-Visa passengers, other than British and Irish Citizens.

 UK eVisa